cloudmesh/classes/_sources/lesson/cloud/ssh-futuregrid.rst.txt

      -

-At this point you have uploaded your key.
-However you will still need to wait till all accounts have been set up to use the key, or if you did not have an account till it has been created by an administrator.
+At this point, you have uploaded your key.
+However, you will still need to wait till all accounts have been set up to use the key, or if you did not have an account till it has been created by an administrator.
 Please, check your email for further updates.
 You can also refresh this page and see if the boxes in your account status information are all green.
-Than you can continue.
+Then you can continue.

 Testing your ssh key
 -----------------------